Kosrae: Spanish colonization

 The first recorded sighting by Westerners was by the Spanish navigator Álvaro de Saavedra on 14 September 1529 when trying to return from Tidore to New Spain.
 The island was under nominal Spanish sovereignty since 1668, but it was not effectively occupied until 1885.
 By the time of the island's first contact with European travelers in 1824, Kosrae had a highly stratified society, typical of the surrounding islands of the time.
 Its cultural features included matrilineal lineage and clans, with a feudal structure of "nobles" controlling land worked by "commoners" and settlements consisting of small groups of close relatives sharing a single cook house.

 The first missionary post was established by Congregationalists in 1852, and virtually the whole island had converted to Christianity by the 1870s.
 Today, many sects of Christianity are represented on Kosrae, and religion still plays an integral role in culture.

 The notorious captain and blackbirder Bully Hayes was shipwrecked on Kosrae on March 15, 1874, when his ship Leonora was caught in Utwe harbor during a storm.
 Bully Hayes made his home in Utwe for seven months, during which he terrorized the local people.
 In September 1874, HMS Rosario (under the command of Captain Dupuis) arrived to investigate the claims against Hayes.
 He was arrested, but then escaped in a 14-foot boat, built of timber from the wreck of the Leonora.
 His treasure may have been left behind, buried somewhere in the forest, although subsequent diggings have failed to uncover it.
 The existence of this buried money is part of the myths that surround Hayes.

-In 1885, after a dispute between the Spanish Empire and the German Empire, finally resolved under the terms of the Vatican State, the Spanish Navy took effective control of the island.
+In 1885, after a dispute known as the Carolines Question between the Spanish Empire and the German Empire, finally resolved under the arbitration of Pope Leo XIII, the Spanish Navy took effective control of the island.